 "Explore the natural beauty of the Tennessee Valley in a pastoral farm setting surrounded by the beauty & grace of llamas."

-Enjoy camping at our campground where you are surrounded by llamas & other unique animals.
-We have raised llamas for many years now.
 Building this unique and intimate campground surrounded by beautiful llamas and infused with storytelling, fiber arts, and local historical culture has been a labor of love for us.
-Please join us as we continue adding amenities to the park to make your stay enjoyable, educational, and unique.
-You can find us by googling rv parks near me or campgrounds near me.
-Look forward to seeing you,
+Please join us as we continue adding amenities and activities to the park to make your stay enjoyable, educational, and unique.
+Additional information about the park can be found on the "Amenities" Page.
+You can also find us by googling "RV parks near me" or "campgrounds near me".
+We look forward to seeing you,

 Jerry & Carolyn